Grille/simple-nvk/README.md

-# NVK Mandelbrot
+# SimpleNVK
 Learning project to get familiar with Vulkan
-In the end, it should become a real-time Mandelbrot renderer using Javascript and Node-Vulkan
+In the end, it should become a simplified Vulkan graphic libary, using Javascript and Node-Vulkan.